JohnCartoonist/OldDays-NBXlite-SpawnHuman-SPC-SSP-src/README.md

 I'm just a random individual who wanted to archive these mods so they wouldn't be lost.
 If you want to set this up for whatever reason, then here's how ya' do it:

 1. Download MCP.
-Don't worry my dear lad!
+But may not worry my dear lad!
 Because somebody archived every official release of MCP here: https://archive.org/details/minecraftcoderpack

 2. Decompile client using MCP.